Generic name: trace elements

 Periodic monitoring of plasma levels of Zinc, Copper, Manganese and Chromium is suggested as a guideline preparation.

-Aseptic addition of MULTITRACE® - 4 NEONATAL to the TPN solution under a laminar flow hood is recommended.
-The trace elements present in the Neonatal Formula are physically compatible with the electrolytes and vitamins usually present in the amino acid/dextrose solution used for TPN.
+Aseptic addition of MULTITRACE® - 4 NEONATAL to parenteral nutrition solutions under a laminar flow hood is recommended.
+The trace elements present in the MULTITRACE® - 4 NEONATAL are physically compatible with the electrolytes and vitamins usually present in parenteral nutrition formulations.

 Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration, whenever solution and container permit.